A Story on how NOT to do business.

 – “Not yet, but I plan to see your work firsthand, though I had to come find you first.”

 + “Great!
-Send me the information to the email, and I’ll respond when I can.
+Send me the information to the email, and I’ll respond at any moment.
 We’ll meet later to discuss contracts and fees.”

 – “Perfect!
 I’ll gather more information and get to work as soon as I return to Mexico to have it ready per your requirements.”